 Among the countless particles that make up the air are minute hazards called particulate matter (PM).
 They come from various sources such as car emissions, power plants, residential burning, and the distribution of chemicals.
-In indoor spaces, they come from burning candles, smoking, diffusing essential oils, and cooking.
+They come from burning candles, smoking, diffusing essential oils, and cooking in indoor spaces.

 Why Is It Dangerous?

-While it is already understood that inhaling particles along with air can irritate our system, PM2.5 poses a greater health risk due to its microscopic size.
+While it is already understood that inhaling particles and air can irritate our system, PM2.5 poses a greater health risk due to its microscopic size.
 Here are some of the possible dangers you can be exposed to when you inhale PM2.5:

 How to Protect Yourself from PM2.5

 Low levels of PM2.5 may not affect your health directly.
 But, when the amount of PM2.5 in your environment reaches an unhealthy level, there are numerous ways to protect yourself against it and prevent the development of diseases:

 - Close windows, doors, and other openings where air with PM2.5 can enter.

 - Avoid burning candles or incense that emit smoke or gas to prevent other harmful chemicals from building up.

 - Invest in air purifiers or HVAC (heating, ventilation, and air conditioning) units with a HEPA (high-efficiency particulate air) filter.
 HEPA filters can eliminate fine particles in the air and won’t release the accumulated pollutants back into the air.
 Although not all air conditioners have HEPA filters, they can be beneficial when fresh air is in short supply.
 They can circulate the air in the room and lower the temperature.

 - Always schedule regular maintenance checks on your HVAC units with a reliable service provider.